aldimeolaalfarisy/aldimeolaalfarisy/README.md

 # Hi, my name is Aldimeola Alfarisy :wave:

-Machining Procurement transitioning into a Data Scientist or Data Analyst.
+Machining Procurement transitioning into a Data Roles.
 Have a big passion with data.
 Because there is no valid argument without data :chart_with_upwards_trend: :bar_chart:.
 Always trying to improve myself. :muscle:

 # What I'm focusing on